sirfergy/ftmstorscble/README.md

 # How to use
+I've not been able to successfully run both the subscriber and publisher on the same machine, so until I figure that out I have it running on two Raspberry Pi devices.

+On both devices, run these steps:
+- `npm install`
+- `npm run build`

+To use, on the first I have my ANT+ stick connected and run this command:
+`npm run publisher`

+On the second I run this command:
+`npm run subscriber -- --broker mqtt://mqtthost:8113`

+And then on my Garmin I search for a sensor and it _should_ find your Pi running as the subscriber.

 # Notes
 This is written pretty specific for my scenario, but with some additional effort it could be expanded to work for many more scenarios.